Trump Slams Door on CBP One App Minutes After Swearing In

-Migrants at the U.S.-Mexico border expressed anguish over the sudden change.
-Margelis Tinoco, a Colombian woman waiting to cross into El Paso from Ciudad Juarez, broke down when the app went dark.
-“I waited so long to do this the right way,” she said, visibly distraught.
+Migrants waiting at the US-Mexico line were left devastated.
+Margelis Tinoco, a Colombian desperate to cross into El Paso from Ciudad Juarez, broke down as the app went dark.
+“I waited so long to do this the right way,” she sobbed.

 “If I waited seven months for an appointment, I can wait a few days to see what happens.”